 Yes, it is.
 Quinoa is actually a plant in the amaranth family, which is primarily grown for its seeds (which are what we are eating in this recipe).
 Quinoa originated in South America, where it was first used as a food for humans 3-4 thousand years ago.
 It is completely vegan, and also gluten-free, making it a great base for many different types of diets.

-If you enjoyed this Quinoa Chickpea Salad recipe, you may want to check out another delicious quinoa salad recipes, my Quinoa Avocado Salad with Corn, my Quinoa Grain Bowl with Sesame-Ginger Dressing and my Arugula Salad with Apples and Quinoa.
+If you enjoyed this Quinoa Chickpea Salad recipe, you may want to check out three other delicious quinoa salad recipes, my Quinoa Avocado Salad with Corn, my Quinoa Grain Bowl with Sesame-Ginger Dressing and my Arugula Salad with Apples and Quinoa.
 My Vegan Buddha Bowl with Lemon Tahini Dressing, my Ramen Egg Rice Bowl, and my Warm Pearl Barley Grain Bowl are other delicious grain bowl options.